Fujifilm XF 50mm ƒ/2

 It’s not that I doubted its appeal, but like the X70 before it, the XF 50mm ƒ/2 lens was one of those products that I wasn’t excited about until I got it in my hands and started shooting with it.

-It’s an unusual field of view, one that sits somewhere in between the two classic telephoto focal lengths of 50mm and 85mm (FF equivalent field of view).
+It’s an unusual focal length, one that sits somewhere in between the two classic telephoto focal lengths of 50mm and 85mm (FF equivalent).
 I had never shot anything in this range before, and it took some getting used to.

 By the time my second week with it rolled around, I found myself just leaving it on my X-Pro 2 all the time.
 Its unexpected versatility and exceptional optical characteristics won me over.

 Short and stocky like the rest of its ƒ/2 brethren, the Fujifilm XF 50mm ƒ/2 is a comparatively tiny telephoto lens.